 Over the south door is a royal coat of arms to James II dated 1685 (one of just three in Cornwall from this period) and near the organ is an exceptional memorial to Thomas Hawkins of Trewithen, dated to 1776.
 Over the north doorway is a painted panel depicting Charles I's letter of thanks to the people of Cornwall, written in 1643.

-In the porch is the old village stocks, with room for 3 people to be rather uncomfortably locked in a seated position.
-Do take the time to wander around the east end of the churchyard where you will see the Hawkins family memorial, with for magnificent carved figures in Jacobean armour at each corner of an ornate tomb chest.
+In the porch is the old village stocks, with room for three people to be rather uncomfortably locked in a seated position.
+Do take the time to wander around the east end of the churchyard where you will see the Hawkins family memorial, with four magnificent carved figures in Jacobean armour at each corner of an ornate tomb chest.